Complete Induction Cooktop Buying Guide

 •

-Glass/Ceramic: Non-magnetic materials won't heat
+Glass/Ceramic: Non-magnetic materials will not heat

 -